reflectoring/reflectoring.github.io/_posts/2019-02-21-spring-boot-test.md

 ### `@WebFluxTest`

 [`@WebFluxTest`](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.testing.spring-boot-applications.spring-webflux-tests)
-is used when we want to test our WebFlux controllers.
-It also configures the `WebTestClient` object that we can use to test our WebFlux endpoints. `@WebFluxTest` works similarly to the `@WebMvcTest` annotation difference here is that instead of the
+is used when we want to test our WebFlux controllers. `@WebFluxTest` works similarly to the `@WebMvcTest` annotation difference here is that instead of the
-`WebMvc` components and configurations, it spins up the `WebFlux` ones.
+WebMvc components and configurations, it spins up the WebFlux ones.
+One such bean is the `WebTestClient`, using which we can test our WebFlux endpoints.

 ### `@DataJpaTest`

-Just like the `@WebMvcTest` that allows us to test our web layer, `@DataJpaTest` allows us to test our persistence layer.
+Just like the `@WebMvcTest` that allows us to test our web layer, `@DataJpaTest` is used to test the persistence layer.

 It configures our entities, repositories and also sets up an embedded database.
 Now, this is all good but, what does testing our persistence layer mean?
 What exactly are we testing?
-If queries then what kind of queries?
-To find out answers for all these questions and more read my article on [`@DataJpaTest`](/spring-boot-data-jpa-test/).
+If queries, then what kind of queries?
+To find out answers for all these questions and more, read my article on [`@DataJpaTest`](/spring-boot-data-jpa-test/).

 ### `@DataJdbcTest`